mysteriouspants/mysteriouspants.com/content/blog/2020-07-06-mysteriousbot-weekend-notes.md

 that is useful, and I hope maintainable.
 Though there were a few sandtraps along the way, the proof really was in the deployment.
 Rust created a system dependency-free binary that idles at about a megabyte and a half of RAM use.
-For someone as const-sensitive as I, that's a win!
+For someone as cost-sensitive as I, that's a win!

 If you've got an itch to scratch in Discord that could be served by a Bot, I'd suggest giving Rust and Serenity a spin.
 Please make use of my [notes and